 Stage vs. Drain Time Chart

 This chart provides an excellent visual guide of your pond’s drain time.
 The drain time is the time it takes for the pond to completely empty itself from a given elevation.
 The chart below shows the Full Spectrum volumes inputted at Step 1.
 It takes 2.8 to 2.9 hours for the Channel Protection Volume (CPv) to drain out.
 Your goal is to make adjustments to your outlet devices until the desired drain time is achieved.

 Edit any existing outlet device by selecting it from the Outlet Device Selector.
 Alternatively, click on the device shown on the Schematic plot.
 You can permanently remove any device by selecting it and clicking the [Trash] button.

 This is a very productive method used to fine tune your outlet structures.
 This tool contains buttons as shown below and basically allows you to edit most of the input items without having to manually type and re-type their values.
 And with the [Auto] button checked On, the edits will be applied automatically.
 You’ll see instant results on your output table, schematic and stage-discharge curve.

 Here’s how it works: Put your cursor on any input item, for example, Orifice Diameter.
 Then click on either the [Arrow Up] or [Arrow Down] buttons.
-This will increase or decrease the Orifice Rise.
+This will increase or decrease the Orifice Diameter or Rise.